 Ramli has his camera set stolen.
 Ramli is not a registered person.
-His insurer/takaful operator buys a new camera for RM2,080 and supplies it to Ramli in settlement of the claim.
-The insurer/takaful operator is entitled to an input tax credit on the purchase of the camera equal to 1/26th of the price, that is, 1/26th of RM2,080, or RM80.
+His insurer/takaful operator buys a new camera for RM1,680 and supplies it to Ramli in settlement of the claim.
+The insurer/takaful operator is entitled to an input tax credit on the purchase of the camera equal to a tax fraction of 6% of the price, that is, RM95.

 When the insurer/takaful operator supplies the camera set to Ramli, the insurer/takaful operator is not making a taxable supply to Ramli.

 When the insurer/takaful operator gives a replacement property to the insured, he is not making a supply of goods.

-27. If the replacement property (e.g. used assets/property) was acquired from a non-registered person, no GST will be charged to the insurer/takaful operator and the insurer/takaful operator cannot claim input tax.
+29. If the replacement property (e.g. used assets/property) was acquired from a non-registered person, no GST will be charged to the insurer/takaful operator and the insurer/takaful operator cannot claim input tax.
 Nevertheless, if the insurer/takaful operator contracts a supplier who is a registered person to provide replace or repair the goods services to the insured, the insurer/takaful operator is entitled to input tax on the acquisition.